 Kubernetes(K8s) Cluster Autoscaler(CA) Module source code analysis :

 So much bedding has been done in front , It's time to get to the point of this article .
-Next, I will reveal from the two dimensions of architecture and code CA The mysterious veil of modules , And cooperate with FAQ Answer common questions in the form of .
+Now I'm going to focus on framework and Code Two dimensions to uncover CA The mysterious veil of modules , And cooperate with FAQ Answer common questions in the form of .

 CA The overall architecture and its sub modules